 Metadata about the connected eye tracker, containing information about the model, serial number, runtime version and output frequency.
 Useful for debugging purposes or when describing the eye tracking hardware in a study design.

-Tobii Ocumen provides you with access to premade eye movement classifiers and filters as well as the ability to customize them.
-The available classifiers include fixation and saccade filters and are grounded in academic and industry research.
+Tobii Ocumen provides you with access to pre-made eye movement filters for classifying eye behaviors such as fixations and saccades among others, as well as the ability to customize them.
+The eye movement classifiers and processors (which are listed in the Filter Documentation) are applied via a flexible filter pipeline.